 - 2017: Engaged Strike Team interns to eradicate dense infestations of jetbead and smaller populations of Japanese angelica tree, Linden viburnum, Siebold viburnum and Chinese silvergrass; and to map additional invasives

-- 2018: Engaged contractor (Downes Tree Service) to eradicate dense infestations of Japanese angelica tree and Japanese wisteria on the Reservation’s eastern slope
+- 2018: Engaged contractor (Downes Tree Service) to eradicate large, dense infestations of Japanese angelica tree and Japanese wisteria on the Reservation’s eastern slope

 Next Steps —